ribhuhooja/rhcs59-project/README.md

 TODO
 - [] Acknowledgements/sources
-- [] Rewrite the bend portions after understanding ICs
-- [] Lessons for the future?

 Bend is a programming language, developed by HigherOrderCo (HOC), that claims that any code you write that _can_ be parallelized,